 As Croatia’s largest coastal city, Split is home to one of Croatia’s most impressive Roman ruins — the retirement palace of Roman Emperor Diocletian.

 The drawcard is still Diocletian’s Palace, the world-heritage listed and UNESCO protected complex of ancient buildings and marble streets.
 Start at Perstil and peek into the Temple of Jupiter and the Basement Halls.
-And climb the Saint Dominus or Duje bell tower for magnificent panoramic views of the city.
+Make the climb up Saint Dominus or Duje bell tower for magnificent panoramic views of the city.

-Festivals abound with more than 130,000 visitors descending on the city for the Ultra Music Festival in mid July.
+Festivals abound in this party town with more than 130,000 visitors descending on the city for the Ultra Music Festival in mid-July.
 The Split Festival and Split Blues Festival in early July and the Split Beach Festival in early August are also worthy.
 Split Summer features an entertainment program on the waterfront and the daily changing of the guard at Peristil.

 While Central Dalmatia is action packed, Lower Dalmatia boasts the Pearl of the Adriatic: the preserved ancient Old Town of Dubrovnik.
 Not to mention the food and wine lovers delight of Korcula and Peljesac islands.

 Lord Byron named the medieval city of Dubrovnik ‘The Pearl of Adriatic’ and George Bernard Shaw remarked, “Those that seek paradise on earth should seek it in Dubrovnik.”
 It’s one of Croatia’s top highlights.
 Surrounded by ramparts and fortresses, the ancient town is a treasure trove of cultural masterpieces with examples of Roman, Venetian, Gothic and Baroque architecture.